shriniket03/CVWO-Assignment-local/README.md

 The backend will run on http://localhost:8000 and the frontend will run on http://localhost:3000 For the purpose of local development, CORS has been enabled.
 This will be disabled for build

-You may now run the app locally on http://localhost:3000 Alternatively, you may skip this process and access the deployed app on: https://cvwo-assignment-4v24.onrender.com
+You may now run a local instance of your app on http://localhost:3000 Alternatively, you may skip this process and access the deployed app on: https://cvwo-assignment-4v24.onrender.com

 # User Guide